 The second hour in the first workshop aimed to redo the same task from an individual perspective.
 A booklet for individual development was distributed among participants.
 The engagement was articulated around the idea that they could re-appropriate the method by integrating their own individual research into the process.
 Half an hour into the task and half of the participants left the workshop.
 It seems that they need constant engagement, and when requested to conduct individual work and reflect within themselves, they tended to disengage and abandon the task.
 The other half engaged as expected, with 20% of participants engaging vigorously, to the extent of asking whether they could carry the task at their homes after the workshop.
 Yet, outcomes were building from the previous task.
-Again, a lack of 'going beyond' of what is already known or proposed was present.
+Again, a lack of 'going beyond' was present.
+The analytical model used presented clear limitations.